- Why do employers ask "What do you like least about your job?"

 2. Pick something neutral like your responsibilities and duties

 Instead, focus on specific responsibilities, tasks, or scenarios you disliked.
-This shifts the focus away from individuals (whom you can’t change and might encounter again in future roles) and highlights aspects of the job itself that weren’t a good fit.
+This strategy shifts the focus away from individuals (whom you can’t change and might encounter again in future roles) and highlights aspects of the job itself that weren’t a good fit.

 If you need to mention other people in your response, avoid using names because it comes across as unprofessional.